 BA MPhil (Oxon.)

 Edward's research interests lie in East Asian international relations.
-His current work focuses on the Korean Peninsula, analyzing North Korea’s nuclear programme, foreign policy, and international legitimacy.
-He is fascinated by questions of resilience, and the culture of authoritarian regimes.
+His current work focuses on the Korean Peninsula, analyzing North Korea’s nuclear programme and foreign policy.
+He is fascinated by questions of the culture of authoritarian regimes.
 Edward's interest in the Korean Peninsula stems from his South Korean heritage.

 Furthermore, Edward is an organist and choral conductor, currently Sub-Organist at Balliol College, Oxford, and organist of St. Matthew's Church, Kensington.